yuchdev/cpp/01_low_level/07_enums/README.md

 * Unscoped enums favor convenience over safety
 * Scoped enums favor correctness over convenience
 * Enum values can exist outside the listed enumerators
-* The language does not enforce “valid enum state”
+* The language does not enforce "valid enum state"
 * `enum class` is the default choice in modern C++

 ---